Qarj/WebImblaze-Selenium/MANUAL.md

 then run as follows:

 ```
-perl wi.pl tests/debug_test_case_file.xml --resume-sesion --keep-session
+perl wi.pl tests/debug_test_case_file.xml --resume-session --keep-session
 ```

 Instead of starting a new Selenium server and Chrome browser, the existing server and browser will be used from the current state.
 You specify `--keep-session` again in case your attempt to fix the problem does not work and you need to try again.

-3. Once you have found a fix for the problem, you fix your orginial test case file and uncomment all the steps you commented out.
+3. Once you have found a fix for the problem, you fix your original test case file and uncomment all the steps you commented out.
 You can then run as normal to make sure the full workflow now works: